melissawen/melissawen.github.io/_posts/2020-03-21-a-tangle-issues.md

 categories: randomness
 ---

-Hi!
+After I began a simple change in the cursor behavior in VKMS, many related issues started to appear.
+My initial task seemed simple, sending a proposal to enable cursor by default when loading the vkms module.
+However, I have now spent a lot of time untangling issues that troubled me to validate that change.

-I have spent a lot of time untangling issues that began after I start to change a single behavior of cursor on VKMS.
-My initial task was submitting a proposal of enabling cursor by default when loading the vkms module.
-This task arose after I have asked on dri-devel channel for suggestions to contribute for vkms, because I am interested in participating in this year's Google internship program.
-As the mentor for VKMS is Rodrigo Siqueira, he suggested this initial task.
-Each day, I have become more familiar with VKMS.
-So, I proposed a simple modification and sent this patch:
+This initial task arose after I have asked on the dri-devel IRC channel for suggestions to contribute to VKMS because I am interested in participating in this year's Google internship program (GSoC).
+As VKMS's mentor is Rodrigo Siqueira, he suggested this warm-up task.
+Each day, I become more familiar with VKMS, so I could quickly realize what I need to modify, and I proposed a simple modification with this patch:

 [PATCH] drm/vkms: enable cursor by default